hypraptive/hypraptive.github.io/_posts/2017-02-24-bear-chipsterizer.markdown

 ### Performance Comparison (CPU vs GPU)

 We ended up building both a CPU-only (before we installed CUDA) and a GPU version of dlib.
 Our intention was to compare the performance.
-We decided to use the [](http://dlib.net/dnn_mmod_ex.cpp.html) as our benchmark.
+We decided to use the [Deep Learning Max-Margin Object Detection example](http://dlib.net/dnn_mmod_ex.cpp.html) as our benchmark.
 The example program trains a CNN based face detector using a small set of training data.
 We figured this example would make good use of the GPU due to the CNN, and didn't require downloading a huge dataset.

 The example ran on the GPU in about 47 minutes to run 7,268 training steps.
 The CPU ran **a lot** slower.
 To be fair, we did not enable any CPU optimizations (SSE4 or AVX).
 After about 5 days, the CPU run was at around step 4,000 when we lost power! **[Note to self: look into getting an uninterruptible power supply (UPS)!]**